MuhammedBuyukkinaci/My-Django-Tutorials/README.md

 52) Create category.html via copying categories.html and change its content by copying from [here](https://pythonprogramming.net/working-foreign-keys-django-tutorial/).

-53) In main/models.py, the return of def *__str__(self)* is used to bind different models.
-Its return value is the attribute to bind it to outher tables(models)
+53) In *main/models.py*, the return of def *__str__(self)* is used to bind different models.
+Its return value is the attribute to bind it to other tables(models)

+54) Fill single_slug function in *main/views.py*.

-54) In main/views.py, TutorialSeries has a Foreign Key (FK) on its tutorial_category attribute.
+55) In main/views.py, TutorialSeries has a Foreign Key (FK) on its tutorial_category attribute.
 This FK makes TutorialSeries access to TutorialCategory and merge with TutorialCategory. category_slug is an attribute of TutorialCategory.
 The category_slug which is equal to single_slug is filtered on the below code.

 ```python
 #TutorialSeries has a FK on tutorial_category attribute, which maps to TutorialCategory's category_slug attribute